Anisotropic Green Coordinates: Experiments

 \subsection{Variational Shape Deformation}

+In this subsection, we conduct experiments on variational shape deformation proposed in Section~\ref{sec:6}.
+Specifically, we establish the deformation mapping based on anisotropic Green coordinates as Eq.~\eqref{eq:ani_Green_eq_variational}, and optimize $\mathbf{a}$ and $\mathbf{b}$ by enforcing spatial constraints and as-rigid-as-possible constraints, as formulated in Eq.~\eqref{eq:variational_opt_for}.
+The spatial constraints dictate the deformation of $\mathbf{q}_i$ to $\mathbf{f}_i$ for $i=1,2,...,r$.
+The as-rigid-as-possible constraints aim to preserve rigidity during deformation as much as possible for some selected positions.
+Similar to previous methods, we sample a set of points $\mathbf{m}_i$ for $i=1,2,...,d$ along the medial axis.
+The Hessian energy term and the regularization term ensure the smoothness of the deformation and the stability of optimization, respectively.
+Since harmonic functions satisfy the extremum principle at the boundary, this property is inherited by our approach, in the sense that boundary points map to boundary points under linear transformation.
+Consequently, we sample the boundary points $\mathbf{w}_i (i=1,2,...,k)$ near the cage faces.

-Here, we conduct experiments on variational shape deformation using different coefficient matrices.
-The method is reimplemented based on the technique proposed by~\cite{2009VariationalGC} using Eq.~\eqref{eq:variational_opt_for}.
-For the same input, all parameters are held constant except for the anisotropic matrix.
-Fig.~\ref{fig:Figure7} presents the results of variational shape deformation in 2D.
-The user-specified pre-deformation positions are indicated by red dots, while the target positions are marked with blue dots.
-The input cage is illustrated using orange-yellow lines.
-The parameters for the 2D deformation are configured as $\lambda_1=100, \lambda_2=10$ and $\lambda_3=0.1$.
-Additionally, 10 boundary points are sampled to compute the Hessian near each face for the first two inputs, while 2 are sampled near each face for the last input.
-The results show that varying the anisotropic matrices leads to different deformation outcomes, thereby broadening the range of deformation effects.
-Fig.~\ref{fig:Figure11} further shows the results of 3D variational deformation, where red and blue points are used to mark constraint points.
-We also manually annotate the constraint points that are occluded during rendering.
-For the Bar model, the parameters are set to $\lambda_1=1000, \lambda_2=0.5$ and $\lambda_3=0.001$, while for the Botijo model, the parameters are $\lambda_1=100, \lambda_2=0.05$ and $\lambda_3=1.0$.
-The results further illustrate the different effects produced by anisotropic deformations.
+Figures~\ref{fig:Figure7} and~\ref{fig:Figure11} illustrate the 2D and 3D results, respectively, which are obtained using the same input and keeping all parameters constant except for the anisotropic matrix.
+Red dots denote the user-specified pre-deformation positions, while blue dots mark the target positions.
+The 2D input cages are illustrated in orange lines.
+The parameters are configured as $\lambda_1=100, \lambda_2=10$ and $\lambda_3=0.1$.
+In the first two examples, we sample ten boundary points near each cage face to compute the Hessians, whereas for the final example, we sample two points near each face.
+The results demonstrate that varying the anisotropic matrices yields different deformation outcomes, thereby expanding the range of achievable deformation effects.
+In the 3D scenario, we also use red and blue points to mark the points of spatial constraints.
+Furthermore, we manually annotate the constraints that are occluded during rendering.
+The initial cages are dense, subdivided rectangular triangle meshes enclosing the entire input.
+We sample two points near each face to compute the Hessians.
+The parameters are set to $\lambda_1=1000, \lambda_2=0.5$ and $\lambda_3=0.001$ for the bar model (left), and to $\lambda_1=100, \lambda_2=0.05$ and $\lambda_3=0.001$ for the Botijo model (right).
+These results further demonstrate the variety of deformation effects achieved by our method.